lyuzizheng/lzz-blog/content/about.md

 ## Pricipals

-*Always believe that a good software engineer must be a good product owner with client side perspectice.
-Always belive in engineering ethics and dream to work and contritbute to things that do good to societies.*
+*I always believe that a good software engineer should be a good product owner with user perspective and actively practises code of conduct.
+I hope to become a good software engineer that contritbuts to exciting products that do good to societies.*

 ## Education and Experiences